Yemen government and separatist 'allies' end war within a war | DW | 05.11.2019

 What is in the deal?

-The STC will join with other southern fighters and their armies will be integrated into the government's forces within the next 3 months.
+The STC will join with other southern fighters and their armies will be integrated into the government's forces within the next three months.

 A new cabinet will be formed containing no more than 24 ministers within 30 days and half of these positions must be filled with southern separatist fighters either from STC or other groups.